New York Winter Packing List

 Planning to visit New York in the winter?
 I put together this essential New York winter packing list just for you to help you survive the cold!

-Living in New York, I’m accustomed to the cold winters we have.
-But I know they can be a shock for visitors, especially if you’re coming from a place that doesn’t have as cold of winters.
+Having lived in New York, I’m accustomed to the cold winters.
+But I know they can be a shock for visitors, especially if you’re coming from a place that doesn’t have as snowy, cold of winters.

 New York City winters are relatively mild compared to upstate, but it still gets very cold and often snows.
-While I do think winter is the best time of year to visit New York (Christmas in New York is unlike any place in the world), you won’t have a good time if you aren’t dressed for the weather.
+While I do think winter is the best time of year to visit New York— mainly because Christmas in New York is unlike any place in the world—you won’t have a good time if you aren’t dressed for the weather.

 1. Warm Sweaters